michael-milette/moodle-filter_filtercodes/README.md

 # Usage

-IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
+IMPORANT: Although we expect everything to work, this BETA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-filter_filtercodes/issues).

 There are no configurable settings for this plugin at this time.